European tourism faces turbulence only weeks after restart

 European countries started opening up to each other’s tourists in mid-June, but recent events have shown that the new freedom to travel is subject to unpredictable setbacks.
 Over the weekend, Britain imposed a 14-day quarantine on travelers arriving from Spain, Norway ordered a 10-day quarantine for people returning from the entire Iberian peninsula, and France urged its citizens not to visit Spain’s Catalonia region.

 In Austria, the lakeside resort town of St. Wolfgang shortened bar opening hours after an outbreak was detected on Friday.
-By Monday, 53 people had tested positive, many of them interns working in the tourism industry.
+By Monday, 53 people had tested positive, including many interns working in the tourism industry.

 In Germany, officials decided last week to set up testing stations at airports to encourage people arriving from a long list of countries deemed high-risk — including traditionally popular destinations such as Turkey — to get tested.
 They will also allow people to get tested elsewhere for free within three days of arrival.

-“We are still very concerned about holidays,” the governor of Bavaria, Markus Soeder, said Monday.
-“My worry is not that there will be one big Ischgl, but that there will be many mini-Ischgls,” he added, referring to the Austrian ski resort that was an early European hot spot as the virus crisis took off in March.
+“We are still very concerned about holidays,” Bavaria’s governor, Markus Soeder, said Monday.
+“My worry is not that there will be one big Ischgl, but that there will be many mini-Ischgls,” he added, referring to the Austrian ski resort that was an early European hot spot in March.

 “We are already seeing this in Spain, but also in other places,” he said, adding that German residents’ trips to visit families abroad are also a concern.
 Soeder called for tests of returning vacationers from risky areas at airports to be made obligatory, something that the federal government is considering.